databricks-industry-solutions/segmentation/README.md

 **Transform customer data into actionable business insights with modern RFM analysis and behavioral segmentation.**

-## 🎯 Industry Use Case

-Customer segmentation is the foundation of modern marketing strategy, enabling businesses to:
-- **Increase revenue by 20%** through targeted campaigns
-- **Improve customer lifetime value** across all segments
-- **Enhance marketing efficiency** with precision targeting
-- **Reduce customer churn** through proactive engagement

-This solution demonstrates a paradigm shift from traditional demographic-only segmentation to **behavioral-driven customer intelligence**, using RFM (Recency, Frequency, Monetary) analysis combined with advanced clustering techniques to create actionable customer segments.

 ## 🚀 What is Customer Segmentation?

 Customer segmentation divides your customer base into distinct groups based on shared characteristics and behaviors.
 This solution creates **6 distinct customer segments**: